Dabur Q2 profit slips 2.8 pc to Rs 490.86 cr; revenue up 6 pc at Rs 2,986.5 cr | Business

 - India

-Homegrown FMCG major Dabur India Ltd on Wednesday reported a 2.85 per cent decline in its consolidated net profit to Rs 490.86 crore for the second quarter ended September 30.
+Homegrown FMCG major Dabur India on Wednesday reported a 2.85 percent decline in its consolidated net profit to Rs 490.86 crore for the second quarter that ended September 30 due to high inflation impacting consumption.

 The company had posted a net profit of Rs 505.31 crore in the July-September quarter a year ago, Dabur India said in a regulatory filing.